 If you aren’t sure whether you are a people pleaser or just a kind person here are some signs to look out for.

 1. Low Self Esteem

 People pleasers usually have low self-esteem and their self-worth comes from the approval of others.
 They believe that people only care about them when they are useful.
-But they need their appreciation to feel good about themselves.
+Hence they need constant appreciation from others to feel good about themselves.

 2. You can’t say no

 People pleasers usually can’t say no or turn down requests when people ask for help.
 This is because they don’t want to make them feel like they don’t care.
-Agreeing may feel like a safe option even though they don’t actually have the time or inclination to actually do it.
+They are more inclined to say yes even if they don’t want to help.

 They agree to help them even when they don’t want to, such as helping someone move or walking their dog.
 Some people even take advantage of such circumstances because they know that you won’t say no. They ignore your boundaries because they know you that you will do it anyway.